Shuqin2025/ssge-website/concepts/Architecture.md

 # SSGE Architecture

-## The Runtime Architecture
+## Governance Runtime Architecture

-SSGE introduces a new software layer between AI models and business applications.
+SSGE introduces a Governance Runtime between AI models and application systems.

 Its purpose is not to generate intelligence.

-Its purpose is to govern execution.
+Its purpose is to govern semantic execution.

 ---